 Welcome.
-This is website for the museums, libraries, archives and heritage organisations who support collaborative doctoral research students funded through the AHRC Collaborative Doctoral Partnerships scheme.
-Together we work together to offer joint training and cohort development opportunities for our students, common procedures and to promote the scheme.
+This is the website for museums, libraries, archives and heritage organisations who support collaborative doctoral research students funded through the AHRC Collaborative Doctoral Partnership scheme.
+We work together to offer joint training and cohort development opportunities for our students, develop common procedures and promote the scheme.

 About the Collaborative Doctoral Partnerships scheme